U Network Price Tops $0.0004 on Major Exchanges (UUU)

 U Network Token Trading

-U Network can be bought or sold on the following cryptocurrency exchanges: .
-It is usually not presently possible to purchase alternative cryptocurrencies such as U Network directly using U.S. dollars.
-Investors seeking to acquire U Network should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase U Network using one of the exchanges listed above.
+U Network can be traded on these cryptocurrency exchanges: .
+It is usually not possible to buy alternative cryptocurrencies such as U Network directly using US dollars.
+Investors seeking to trade U Network should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy U Network using one of the exchanges listed above.

 Receive News & Updates for U Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for U Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.